brentley/ecsdemo-frontend/README.md

-# Amazon ECS Workshop
+# Amazon Containers Workshop

-This is part of an Amazon ECS workshop at https://ecsworkshop.com
+This is part of an Amazon Containers workshop at https://ecsworkshop.com or https://eksworkshop.com